 Q: Is Fiction Profits Academy real?

 A: As real as the sweaty palms and tingly taint I got watching that Skywalkers documentary on Netflix.
+Meaning, yeah, they’ll teach you what they say.
+But they made this opportunity look like Halle Berry in her prime when it’s really Lizzo at her sloppiest.

 Q: Is Karla Marie legit?

-Q: What’s her net worth?
+Q: What’s Karla Marie’s net worth?

 A: Too needy bro.
 You’re clinging to Karla like Saran Wrap.
 Focus on yourself.
+Besides, whatever the number, it’s built on broken dreams and maxed-out credit cards.

-Q: What is the FPA workshop about?
+Q: What’s the FPA Workshop all about?

 Q: How’s this differ from Low-Content Profits Academy?